Contribute to something bigger

 Working with Key Assets is about more than just a job.
 Our people do so much to put children first, so we do all we can to support them.
 We value you as a whole person, not just ‘a worker’, and we truly care about your wellbeing and your career.
 Because without you, we simply can’t do what we do.
 And without us, the people we support won’t get the care they need.

 *Some benefits require eligibility criteria to be met

 Our diverse recruitment practices

 Our commitment to our people is to find the best person for every role we advertise at Key Assets Australia.
 To demonstrate this commitment, we use merit-based recruitment processes and embrace diversity and inclusion on many levels.
+We encourage First Nations peoples, people from CALD backgrounds, LBTQI+, neurodiverse and people of all abilities to apply.
 We understand and incorporate diversity within our workplace and hope that in working with us you will feel a deep sense of belonging.
 It’s how we make sure we meet the needs of our children and young people, their families and carers.

 We have a range of roles available at Key Assets, these can include:

 We’re always on the look out for qualified social workers to support and supervise our carers, to work with vulnerable families, or to work in our disability services.
 You’ll need to have a bachelor’s degree in social work and be eligible for membership to the Australian Association of Social Workers (AASW).
 Ideally, you will also have experience in out-of-home care, disability or child protection sectors.